Metalfusion/MediaWall/README.md

 - `path`: Path to the file relative to the database JSON location (or absolute path)
 - `mediaType`: Either "video" or "image"
 - `title`: Display title for the media
+- `tags`: Array of custom tags (optional - will be merged with auto-generated tags)
 - `dimensions`: Object with `width` and `height` properties
 - Additional metadata fields (score, category, URLs, etc.)